How to become a driving instructor

 - Get on well with people, have good communication skills and be personable.

 - Be able to run a small business successfully (even if working at a driving school you will be self employed).

 You’ll then need to pass three difficult tests.

 Part 3 – Test of ability to teach

-These tests are all conducted by the DSA, that’s the Driving Standards Agency.
+These tests are all conducted by the DVSA, that’s the Driver and Vehicle Standards Agency.
 They are a government body that conduct all driving tests for learners, instructors and anyone who wants to gain a driving/riding licence of any kind.